eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 - `leal    RAX, [RSI + RDX]`: basically does `rax = rsi + rdx`, i.e. it adds the two method arguments.
 - `ret` returns the value in `rax`.

-The other instructions all have to do with maintaining the stack-frames, and performing a safepoint-poll.
+The other instructions all have to do with maintaining the stack-frames, and performing a [safepoint-poll](https://shipilev.net/jvm/anatomy-quarks/22-safepoint-polls/).

+Note, if you are only interested in the assembly code, you can also directly use `-XX:CompileCommand=printassembly,Test::*` which omits the `OptoAssembly` output.

 We find the actual `x64` machine code in a later block:
 ```